DaedalicEntertainment/qt-coding-conventions/README.md

 15.1. _Wrap all code in a matching namespace, e.g. with the name of the application or library._

+15.2. _Avoid namespace pollution by only using specific types, never whole namespaces._

+      // Right
+      using Daedalic::AboutModel;

+      // Wrong
+      using namespace Daedalic;

 ## 16. Files

 16.1. _Files should not be longer than 1000 lines._